hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 <div style="text-align:center"><img src="../img/spp-fig2.png" width="150"></div>

-SPP is an R package which can be installed in one of two ways.
-There is [source code](https://github.com/hms-dbmi/spp/archive/1.13.tar.gz) avaiable for download, or alternatively it can be installed using `devtools` as it is now [available on GitHub](https://github.com/hms-dbmi/spp).
+SPP is an R package which can be installed in one of two ways: There is [source code](https://github.com/hms-dbmi/spp/archive/1.13.tar.gz) avaiable for download, or alternatively it can be installed using `devtools` as it is now [available on GitHub](https://github.com/hms-dbmi/spp).